trail Junctionin the Carson-Iceberg Wilderness

 The Southern Disaster Creek trail head lays at the end of the old paved pioneer wagon road off of Highway 108 that follows the Clarks Fork of the Stanislaus River up to the Arnot, Disaster, and Clarks Fork trailheads.

-Using one of these trails to hike up to the Pacific Crest Trail, and another to hike back to the Tahoe to Yosemite Trail allows you to craft a variety of backpacking loops that are an excellent way to introduce yourself to the remote trails through the stunning terrain of the Carson-Iceberg Wilderness.
+Using one of these trails to hike up to the Pacific Crest Trail, and another to hike back to the Tahoe to Yosemite Trail allows us to craft a variety of backpacking loops that are an excellent way to introduce yourself to the remote trails through the stunning terrain of the Carson-Iceberg Wilderness.

 This big topo hiking map of the Carson Iceberg Wilderness I gussied-up marks these route options.
 Click the RED DOTS marking trailhead and trail junctions to see that location on the trail guide.
+Click the black-dotted trail routes for the underlying 15 minute detailed backpacking maps.

 Alas, I suspect most readers here are more interested in heading up and down the Pacific Crest Trail past the Murray Canyon trail junction than veering off into the lower reaches of the East Carson River or crafting a grand loop around the Carson-Iceberg Wilderness using Disaster Creek as a leg of the trip.
-But you can.

 If you are looking for a beautifully remote and fairly easy backpacking experience in a remote areas of the Carson-Iceberg Wilderness, then approaching Carson Falls from the East, from Highway 395, is a trip for you.